2023 Andrew Carnegie Medals Longlist

-The six-title shortlist will be announced on November 8, 2021 and the medal winners will be announced at the Reference and User Services Association’s Book and Media Awards (BMAs), to be held during ALA’s first annual LibLearnX on January 23, 2022.
-The celebratory event will take place at the 2022 ALA Annual Conference in June 2022 in Washington DC.
+The six-title shortlist will be announced on November 15, 2022, and the two medal winners on January 29, 2023.
+Winners will be honored during the 2023 ALA Annual Conference in June 2023 in Chicago IL.
 Winners receive $5,000 and a medal.

 For more information, including the entire longlist, see the ALA website.

 While you are here, please take a moment to support Locus with a one-time or recurring donation.
 We rely on reader donations to keep the magazine and site going, and would like to keep the site paywall free, but WE NEED YOUR FINANCIAL SUPPORT to continue quality coverage of the science fiction and fantasy field.

 ©Locus Magazine.
 Copyrighted material may not be republished without permission of LSFF.